-Customer pain points are issues or challenges faced by your target audience during the customer lifecycle.
+What Are Customer Pain Points?Customer pain points are issues or challenges faced by your target audience during the customer lifecycle.
 Knowing what these pain points are allows you to establish your brand as the authority that can help them solve their problems.

-Here’s why you should use content backed up with some interesting data to solve customer pain points:
+Why Solve Customer Pain Points With Content?Here’s why you should use content backed up with some interesting data to solve customer pain points: